mathurinm/celer/README.rst

 |image0| |image1|

 Fast algorithm to solve Lasso-like problems with dual extrapolation.
 Currently, the package handles the following problems:

 - Lasso
+- weighted Lasso
 - Sparse Logistic regression
 - Group Lasso
 - Multitask Lasso.

-The estimators follow the scikit-learn API, come with automated cross-validation, and support both **sparse** and **dense** data, with optionnaly feature centering or normalization.
+The estimators follow the scikit-learn API, come with automated parallel cross-validation, and support both sparse and dense data, with optionnaly feature centering, normalization, and unpenalized intercept fitting.
-The solvers used allow for solving large scale problems with millions of features.
+The solvers used allow for solving large scale problems with millions of features, up to 100 times faster than scikit-learn.

 Documentation
 =============